Von Hannover v Germany

 Von Hannover v Germany [2004] (Application no. 59320/00) was a case decided by the European Court of Human Rights in 2004.
 The Court ruled that German law breached Article 8 of the European Convention on Human Rights.

-Connected cases are von Hannover v.
-Germany No. 2 (application no. 40660/08), adjudicated in February, 2012, and von Hannover v.
+Connected cases are Von Hannover v.
+Germany No. 2 (application no. 40660/08), adjudicated in February, 2012, and Von Hannover v.
 Germany No. 3 (application no. 8772/10), adjudicated in September 2013.

 Facts

 Caroline, Princess of Hanover, the eldest daughter of Prince Rainier III of Monaco had for some time attempted to prevent pictures being published of her in the German press.

-In 1999 the German courts granted an injunction to prevent publication of photos involving her children stating that their need for protection was greater than that of adults.
-However the German Constitutional Court ruled that there was no breach of privacy as Caroline, Princess of Hanover was a public figure, specifically a "figure of contemporary society par excellence".
+Princess Caroline took proceedings in the German courts in respect of numerous photographs, achieving only mixed success, since the courts held that she was a "figure of contemporary society par excellence" (in German, "'absolute' Person der Zeitgeschichte") who had to endure a certain level of scrutiny by the press when she was in public.